RackPing/api_client_samples/Docker/README.md

 ## Running the tests

-To run the test harness using the available scripting languages:
+To run the complete test harness using the available scripting languages, then terminate the docker process:

 ```
 docker run --env-file ./env.list rackping_api
 ```

-See `make.sh` for how to run the tests for one scripting language.
+See `make.sh` for further commands for how to:

+* run the tests for one scripting language.

+* maintain a persistent docker process, login to it, and run the test harness one or more times.

 ## Version